cmayoracurzio/ultimate-twitter-clone/README.md

 ## TODO (ongoing):

-- Implement followed/followers
 - Make visible when a tweet is actually a reply
+- Allow changing avatar in edit-profile form
 - Add local development instructions
-- Allow changing avatar in edit-profile form
 - Advanced feed (infinite scrolling, listen for updates, personalized based on user activity, etc.)
 - Finish right-sidebar (search bar, trends for you, who to follow)
 - Finish other pages (explore, notifications, messages, bookmarks search and filtering)